VirtuContraFurore/jSmartPower3/README.md

 4. press crop file button -> data will be saved locally in the output folder to '{timestamp}_crop.csv'
 5. PRO TIP: if you want to save *everything* you see on plot and not just a zoomed portion, you can skip point 3 and save the WHOLE data set!
 (This is especially usefull if you forgot to enable file capturing and notice only later when data have already been acquired but not saved on file)
 ![Alt text](images/crop.png?raw=true)

+## What to do if GUI become unresponsive due to large amount of data to plot
+When gather *a lot* of data, you can do two things:
+1. Refresh the plots every 10 minutes instead that every second, this would save resources
+2. Select the appropriate timescale!
+If you capture data for hours I believe you probabily don't want to see the details of what happens every millisecond - don't worry, again, everything will be saved even if it not currently displayed, provided you enabled capturing data to file.

 # Acknoledgements
  * xChart: https://knowm.org/open-source/xchart/